 The town of Roca had its peak population in 1890, which was 190.
 The post office was established September 22, 1894.
 When the town was platted in 1876, the citizens wished to choose a name, which would suggest the chief industry in the area, stone quarrying.
 Roca is the Spanish word for stone.

 In 1857 John and Margaret Prey, adult sons, John W., Thomas, and William, and teenage children, David and Rebecca, came from Wisconsin to preempt land near the proposed town called "Olathe."
 There were high hopes for the future of the area, which was designated as "Clay County."
 However, not many people ventured this far onto the prairie.
-While there were no major confrontations with Indians, there were several scares, which caused some settlers to leave and not return.
-Indians took Rebecca Prey, but they released her when her father and brothers appeared.

 In 1861 Delos and Frances Mills settled one-half mile west of Salt Creek.
 They built a small stone house, using limestone from a ledge that protruded from the ground.
 This was the beginning of the quarries that became a primary business.
 The following year Mills' mother, Orra Boydston, and her sister, Esther Warner arrived.
 Both widows, they filed on adjoining homesteads near Mills' cabin.